Malivil/TTT-Randomat-20/API.md

 - *h* - Height
 - *color* - The [Color](https://wiki.facepunch.com/gmod/Color) to use for the meter

-**Randomat:SetRole(ply, role, set_max_hp, scale_hp)** - Sets the given player's role to the provided value.
-Automatically broadcasts the change via the `TTT_RoleChanged` net message.\
-*Realm:* Server\
-*Parameters:*
-- *ply* - The player whose role is being changed
-- *role* - The role the player is changing to
-- *set_max_hp* - Whether to set the max HP of the player after their role is changed.
-Only works for the updated Custom Roles for TTT by Noxx and Malivil (Defaults to `true`)
-- *scale_hp* - Whether to scale the player's health to maintain the same health fraction after their max health is changed.
-Requires `set_max_hp` to be `true`.
-Only works for the updated Custom Roles for TTT by Noxx and Malivil (Defaults to `true`)

 **Randomat:SetPlayerInvisible(ply)** - Sets the given player to being invisible.\
 *Realm:* Client and Server\
 *Parameters:*